 Initially, it is worth to note that cyber insurance or data breach incident insurance was created to address what general liability insurance did not intend to cover at first.
 As these policies metamorphosed with the growth of cyber incident considerations, limitations are placed to account for the many different facets integral to a potential cyber incident, data breach, or sheer cyber negligence event.
 The actual scope of coverage within a company’s CGLI is critical and is what was been battered about by the Fourth Circuit in Travelers Indemnity v.
 Portal Healthcare Solutions, LLC.[1]
 The scope of coverage in question was whether data breaches were included in the coverage, and if so, to what extent and for what aspect.

 Portal Healthcare Solutions, LLC, (Portal) is a company that provides electronic storage management of patient medical data.
 Its clients are medical service providers including hospitals, who after discovering that medical records were available on the web without password protection, filed a class action suit in the district court in Virginia.
 Portal’s CGLI policy was under Traveler’s coverage policies.
-Portal sued Travelers when it refused to cover Portal Portal argued that Traveler’s policy covered the cyber incident in question.
+Portal sued Travelers when it refused to cover Portal.
+Portal argued that Traveler’s policy covered the cyber incident in question.
 The District Court ruled for Portal depicting that Traveler’s coverage obligated it to defend Portal for the data breach incident.
 Portal was seeking for Travelers to pay the amount that Portal was liable as a result of the data breach.

 Companies considering CGLI will quickly recognize that the insurance vehicle enumerates conditions for liability coverage that include personal and advertising injury.
 This addresses the duty of the insurer to pay and defend the insured for its liability and damages incurred as a result of violating privacy rights of customers and the like because of a publication of private information.
 The contentious issue that insured companies and insurers wrestle when there is a data breach or cyber incident is to determine if there has occurred a publication of private information.